Back to blog

 The first step in any PDF invoice parser is getting the raw text.
 Digital PDFs (the kind generated by billing software) have an embedded text layer.
 Tools like pdfplumber or PyMuPDF can extract this text along with its position on the page.

 The good news: most invoices from SaaS vendors, cloud providers, and online services are digitally generated.
 They have clean text layers that can be extracted instantly and accurately — no OCR needed.
+And for the rest (scanned receipts, photographed invoices), AI vision handles them with high accuracy.

 Once you have the raw text, the real challenge begins: figuring out which number is the invoice total.
 A typical invoice PDF contains dozens of numbers — dates, quantities, unit prices, tax percentages, subtotals, and the final amount.